 Play a game with Ross!
 “Two-faced Tango”

-Ross Ulbricht, a peaceful 32-year-old, was given a sentence of double life without parole for all non-violent charges for his alleged role in the Silk Road website.
+Ross Ulbricht, a peaceful 32-year-old, was given double life without parole for all non-violent charges for his alleged role in the Silk Road website.
 No victim was named at trial.

 Silk Road was a “dark web” site, based on a libertarian philosophy of a free market, where people the world over could trade bitcoin for a variety of goods, not all of them legal.